dojo/docs/dojo/store/Cache.rst

- store.get(1) -> Returns the object with an id of 1 by making a GET request store.get(1) -> Returns the object, using the local memory cache
+ store.get(1) -> Returns the object with an id of 1 by making a GET request store.get(1) -> Returns the object, using the local memory cache store.put({id:2, name:"two"}) -> Stores the object in both master and cache store store.get(2) -> Returns the object, using the local memory cache

 ===
 API